robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FileDataApi.md

 <a name="updatesupportedinvoicefiledatatemplate"></a>
 # **UpdateSupportedInvoiceFileDataTemplate**
-> UpdateSupportedInvoiceImportTemplateResponse UpdateSupportedInvoiceFileDataTemplate (UpdateSupportedFileTemplateRequest body)
+> UpdateSupportedInvoiceFileTemplateResponse UpdateSupportedInvoiceFileDataTemplate (UpdateSupportedFileTemplateRequest body)

 Internal use only - Update a supported invoice file template.